apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperMonitor.md

 account on InfluxDB Cloud.
 In either case, configure the [Apache Zookeeper Telegraf plugin](https://www.influxdata.com/integration/apache-zookeeper/) to start collecting and storing metrics from your Zookeeper clusters into your InfluxDB instance.
-Thre is also an [Apache Zookeeper InfluxDB template](https://www.influxdata.com/influxdb-templates/zookeeper-monitor/) that includes the Telegraf configurations and a dashboard to get you set up right away.
+There is also an [Apache Zookeeper InfluxDB template](https://www.influxdata.com/influxdb-templates/zookeeper-monitor/) that includes the Telegraf configurations and a dashboard to get you set up right away.